guaix-ucm/numina/doc/creation/example.rst

             return result

-1. This recipe still requires the result of the observation.
-Each requirement is an object of class :class:`~numina.core.requirements.Requirement` or its specialized subclasses.
-The actual type of the requirement is :class:`~numina.core.products.ObservationResultType`, representing the result of the observation.
+1. This recipe only requires the result of the observation.
+Each requirement is an object of the :class:`~numina.core.requirements.Requirement` class or any subclass of it.
+The type of the requirement is :class:`~numina.core.products.ObservationResultType`, representing the result of the observation.
-2. And it also requires a master bias image, the type in this case is :class:`~numina.core.products.DataFrameType`, representing an image.
+2. It also requires a master bias image which belongs to :class:`~numina.core.products.DataFrameType` class (represents an image).
-3. In this case, `rinput` will have two members `rinput.obresult` of type :class:`~numina.core.oresult.ObservationResult` and `rinput.master_bias` of type :class:`~numina.core.dataframe.DataFrame`
+3. In this case, `rinput` has two members: 1) `rinput.obresult` of :class:`~numina.core.oresult.ObservationResult` class and
+   2) a `rinput.master_bias` of :class:`~numina.core.dataframe.DataFrame` class
-4. The arguments of `create_result` must be passed with the same name used in the product definition.
+4. The arguments of `create_result` must be the same names used in the product definition.

-And finally, the recipe for reduction of `Image` mode  (inside `image.py`).
-This recipe will have three requirements, the corresponding observation result and a master bias and master flat images
+Finally, the recipe for `Image` mode reduction (inside `image.py`) has three requirements, the observation result, a master bias and a master flat images

 .. code-block:: python